|

 I've also co-discovered Nova Cassiopeiae 2020

-Active galactic nuclei are my other major topic of interest - they were the subject of
+Active galactic nuclei are my other major topic of interest; they were the subject of my PhD thesis.

 that identifies variable objects in a series of astronomical images.

-- 2022-present - postdoctoral researcher at the University of Illinois Urbana-Champaign
+- 2022-2025 - postdoctoral researcher at the University of Illinois Urbana-Champaign

-- 2015-2018 - postdoctoral researcher at the IAASARS, National Observatory of Athens
+- 2015-2018 - postdoctoral researcher at IAASARS, National Observatory of Athens

 - 2011-2015 - researcher at the Astro Space Center of Lebedev Physical Institute